Gardens for Wildlife

-- The program is designed by the local community in partnership with Council to meet local needs
+- The program is designed by the local community in collaboration with Council to meet local needs

 - Joining the program is free

-- Usually, the program would involve two trained Garden Guides visiting your garden to provide advice and support.
-During COVID social distancing restrictions, these visits will be conducted via phone or Skype/Zoom with continuing online/phone support
+- The program involves two trained Garden Guides visiting your garden for one hour to provide advice and support.

 - Garden visits are non-judgemental and provide insights/information to assist you to increase habitat and food sources for wildlife in your garden